lyca2206/hello_ethereum/README.md

 * `web3@^4.11.1`

 # Usage
+First, run Ganache.
+You can download it [here](https://archive.trufflesuite.com/ganache/).

-To deploy a new contract instance
+To deploy a new contract instance:
-* Replace the account address placeholder in `deploy.js`.
+* Replace the DEPLOYER_ADDRESS placeholder in `.env`.
 * `node deploy.js`

-To interact with the contract instance
+To interact with the contract instance:
-* Replace the account and contract address placeholders in `interact.js`.
+* Replace the USER_ADDRESS and CONTRACT_ADDRESS placeholders in `.env`.
 * `node interact.js`